PeaceDate/module-federation-examples/cypress/README.md

 ### Create methods

-If you need to create a new method you need to add it to the `common` folder.
-As an example you can use `base.ts` file.
+If there is a need to create a new method, add it to the `common` folder.
+Use `base.ts` file as an example.

-Note: Add methods to `base.ts` only if this method is used more than one sample.
+>**Note:** Add methods to `base.ts` only if this method is used more than in one sample.

 If it's not:

-Create a methods folder in `sample/e2e/` folder and create `methods.ts` file in it.
-Then add your method to the `methods.ts` file.
-It will give you ability to use this method only in the sample where you created it.
+Create a methods directory in `sample/e2e/` directory and create `methods.ts` file in it.
+Then add the method in quetsion to the `methods.ts` file.
+It will give an ability to use this method only in the sample where you created it.

-Note: Don't forget to import it in your test
+>**Note:** Don't forget to import it in the test:

 ```typescript
 import {ExampleMethods} from "../methods/methods";
 ```

-And then use it in your test
+And then use it in the test:

 ```typescript
 describe(`Example test`, () => {